Ayushaman2708/Heart-Disease-Classification/README.md

 Cardiovascular diseases are a leading cause of mortality worldwide.
 This project addresses the challenge of predicting the likelihood of an individual having a heart disease based on their health conditions.
 The machine learning model is trained on a dataset containing various features such as age, sex, blood pressure, cholesterol levels, and more.

 # Dataset
-The dataset used in this project is sourced from [provide the source or link to the dataset].
-It consists of [number of instances] instances and [number of features] features.
+The dataset used in this project is sourced from https://archive.ics.uci.edu/ml/datasets/heart+Disease.
 The target variable is whether the individual has a heart disease (1) or not (0).

 # Dependencies
 Ensure you have the following dependencies installed:

-* Python (version 3.x)
+* Python (version 3.3)
 * NumPy
 * Pandas
 * Scikit-learn